AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 valuable error message to a screen.

 **Hint** About signals see *Standard signals* section at ``man 7 signal``.
 Like Ctrl-c is INT (aka SIGINT).

-:Exercise:
- - make a script/function that produces an array of random numbers (Tip: ``$RANDOM``)
- - Implement a Bubble sort using arrays and loops and other built-in BASH functionality (no *sort* etc).
- - (*) Implement a script that sorts text file lines by lines length

 Debugging